skyhawk86305/aiq-ui/test/README.md

 `-p, --port // Set the port number of the express server serving the UI`

-`-j, --jenkins   // Configure the express server using jenkins default set in /server/server.config (also configures test to run against selenium grid)`
+`-tr, --tableRows   // Configure the number of table rows to test during e2e tests (default: 5)`

 Testing Guidelines
 ============================